 Applicant Response: Water and sewer mains are located within the abutting rights-of-way.
-The applicant proposes to extended water and sewer lateral connections to accommodate each individual parcel in conformance with City Standards.
+The applicant proposes to extended water and sewer lateral connections to accommodate each of the individual parcels in conformance with City Standards.
 Pursuant to this section, it is expected that permits will not be issued until the Public Works Director approves the improvement plans.